Achintha2377/Achintha2377/README.md

 <p>
-I'm Buddhika Achintha, a passionate and dedicated Software Engineer.
+A passionate Software Engineer, I'm Buddhika Achintha.
 I enjoy building web applications and solving real-world problems through code.
-With hands-on experience in PHP, C#, Laravel, and .NET, I’ve developed several full-stack projects — from HR systems to land sales platforms.
+With hands-on experience in PHP, C#, Laravel, and .NET, I’ve developed multiple full-stack projects.
 I'm always eager to explore new technologies, improve my skills, and collaborate with others.
 I also love working on creative side projects and sharing what I learn along the way.
 </p>

 <div style="text-align: left;">